Hepatitis B

 Hepatitis B is a serious liver infection caused by the hepatitis B virus (HBV).
-For some people, hepatitis B infection becomes chronic, meaning it lasts more than six months.
-Having chronic hepatitis B increases your risk of developing liver failure, liver cancer or cirrhosis — a condition that permanently scars of the liver.
+For most people, hepatitis B is short term, also called acute.
+Acute hepatitis B lasts less than six months.
+But for others, the infection lasts more than six months and is called chronic.
+Chronic hepatitis B raises the risk of liver failure, liver cancer and serious scarring of the liver called cirrhosis.

-Most adults with hepatitis B recover fully, even if their signs and symptoms are severe.
-Infants and children are more likely to develop a chronic (long-lasting) hepatitis B infection.
-A vaccine can prevent hepatitis B, but there’s no cure if you have the condition.
-If you’re infected, taking certain precautions can help prevent spreading the virus to others.
+Most adults with hepatitis B recover fully, even if their symptoms are bad.
+Infants and children are more likely to develop a chronic, long-lasting hepatitis B virus infection.
+A vaccine can prevent infection with the hepatitis B virus.
+For those who get infected, treatment depends on whether the infection is acute or chronic.
+Some people need medicine.
+Others with serious liver damage from a chronic infection need a liver transplant.
+If you’re infected, taking certain safety measures can help prevent spreading the virus to others.

 Symptoms